Music of the Dominican Republic: Dominican rock

-Hip hop
+Hip-hop

-Hip hop is a cultural movement developed in New York City in the 1970s primarily by African Americans and Afro-Latinos.
-Since first emerging in The Bronx and Harlem, the lifestyle of hip hop culture has today spread around the world.
-One of the places hip hop spread to was the Dominican Republic.
-The four historic elements of hip hop are: MCing (rapping), DJing, urban inspired art/tagging (graffiti), and b-boying (or breakdancing).
-The most known extended elements are beatboxing, hip hop fashion, and hip hop slang.
+Hip-hop is a cultural movement developed in New York City in the 1970s primarily by African Americans and Afro-Latinos.
+Since first emerging in The Bronx and Harlem, the lifestyle of hip-hop culture has today spread around the world.
+One of the places hip-hop spread to was the Dominican Republic.
+The four historic elements of hip-hop are: MCing (rapping), DJing, urban inspired art/tagging (graffiti), and b-boying (or breakdancing).
 All these elements have been carried on into the Dominican Republic since the mid 80s by young immigrants who returned to their mother land, usually from Puerto Rico, New York, Boston and Florida.
-Dominican hip hop started to gain national popularity in the years 2006 and 2007.
+Dominican hip-hop started to gain national popularity in the mid-2000's.

-Dembow and Reggaeton
+Dembow and Reggaeton Dominicano

+Even though reggaeton originated with reggae en español in Panama and gradually evolved to reggaeton in Puerto Rico, the Dominican Republic was the third country in Latin America to which reggaeton was introduced.
+It has had a long history of reggaeton music, more closely associated with Puerto Rican music.

-Reggaeton came to the Dominican Republic from Puerto Rico in the 90's.
-Dominican reggaeton is called by its original name dem-bow.
-Dembow uses old reggae and reggaeton beats from mainly Jamaica, Panama, and Puerto Rico.
-The dem-bow is utilized making the dem-dow rhythm faster and louder.
-Dominican recording artists include Black Point, Messiah El Artista, Monkey Black, Mozart La Para, Makleen, Juancho and Reychesta of Tres Coronas, Sensato del Patio, El Alfa, Chimbala and Don Miguelo.
+Dominican dembow is formed by making the dembow rhythm faster, louder, simplified and more repetitive.
+Dominican recording artists include Black Point, Messiah El Artista, Monkey Black, Mozart La Para, Makleen, Juancho and Reychesta of Tres Coronas, Sensato del Patio, Rochy RD, El Alfa, Chimbala and Don Miguelo.

+Some artists in reggaeton include Luny Tunes, who are one of the biggest and most popular producers in the genre, and have produced big hit reggaeton songs such as Daddy Yankee's smash hit "Gasolina", among other chart toppers.
+Some reggaeton artists are of Dominican descent, or by association like Ozuna (Half Dominican Half Puerto Rican), Arcángel & De La Ghetto (Both Half Dominican), Nicky Jam (Half Dominican).